gdm85/coshell/README.md

 ## halt-all option

-If `--halt-all` or `-a` option is specified then first process to terminate unsuccessfully (with non-zero exit code) will cause a signal to be broadcast to all other processes; signal can be defined with `--signal` or `-s`.
+If `--halt-all` or `-a` option is specified then first process to terminate unsuccessfully (with non-zero exit code) will cause all processes to immediately exit (including coshell).

-## signal option

-In case the halt-all option is enabled, the signal specified through `--signal` or `-s` will be used to terminate the other processes; ignored otherwise.

-Valid values are specified in [cosh/signal.go](./cosh/signal.go).

-## Other examples
+## Examples

 See [examples/](examples/) directory.